sterin/circt/docs/VerilogGeneration.md

    declaration when possible.
  * `printDebugInfo` (default=`false`).
 If true, emit additional debug information (e.g. inner symbols) into comments.
+ * `inlineMemoryWrapperModules` (default=`false`).
+If true, inline memory wrapper modules.
+Module bounaries around memories in Vivado prevent it from merging memories and shift registers at memory outputs, resulting in worse timing.
  * `disallowMuxInlining` (default=`false`).
 If true, every mux expression is spilled to a wire.
    This is used to avoid emitting deeply nested mux expressions to improve readability.
  * `wireSpillingHeuristic` (default=`spillNone`).
 This controls extra wire spilling performed